 Along with the wonderful Mr BOTRA, we are two owners of a blue campervan [Devon Tempest] who managed to save for early retirement in March 2017.
 Mr BOTRA [BackOnTheRoadAgain] was then 59 and I [Ms BOTRA] was a child of 57.

 Although now ‘retired’, for me this is actually just from a nine to five job.
-I continue to work at being a motorhome travel writer for MMM and more recently Campervan Magazine and I write this blog.
-The first two activities are paid work that help us ride the ups and downs of life on a fixed income and help spread out the savings.
+I continue to work as a freelance travel writer for MMM and more recently Campervan Magazine and I write this blog.
+The first two activities are paid work that contribute to the ups and downs of life on a small fixed income and help spread out the savings.
+I am a member of the Outdoor Writers and Photographers Guild.
 In 2018 I was honoured to win the Douglas King Award for written journalism from the Caravan Writers Guild.
 The judges found my article on the west coast of Scotland published in MMM in January 2018 to be a ‘beautifully descriptive feature.’

 To reach this point of early retirement, our way of living has been to enjoy today while having an eye on the future; this means that we try and find a balance between living frugally and saving to the max while still doing stuff we like.
 Consequently, we do things you might not consider frugal, such as have lots of time away in our ‘van and going to rock concerts, comedy gigs and even eating out every now and then.
 Our own version of a frugal lifestyle continues in to our retirement and this post gives the details of our budget that prioritises travels in our campervan.